Azure/ausgovcaf-cloudsoe/docs/README.md

 - __Log Analytics workspace__

     Ensure the workspace is created in a [region that supports Automation Account linking](https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings).
+    We recommend and have tested the AustraliaEast region for this.

 - __Automation Account__